GoHypernet/hypernet-protocol/documentation/gitbook/definitions-and-key-terms.md

 ## Hypertoken

-The [EIP20](https://eips.ethereum.org/EIPS/eip-20)-compatible governance token of the Hypernet Protocol (token symbol `H`).
-It's two primary use cases are for proposing and voting on protocol upgrades via the DAO and as a collateral token in the layer 2 [payments network](/documentation/gitbook/digital-payments.md).
+The [EIP20](https://eips.ethereum.org/EIPS/eip-20)-compatible governance token (1 token = 1 vote) of the Hypernet Protocol (token symbol `H`).
+It's two primary use cases are for proposing and voting on protocol upgrades via the DAO and as a collateral token in the [layer 2](/documentation/gitbook/definitions-and-key-terms.md#layer-2) [payments network](/documentation/gitbook/digital-payments.md).

 ## Decentralized Autonomous Organization (DAO)

 A [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) is the entity and mechanism by which upgrades to the Hypernet Protocol are proposed and exectued on the blockchain.
-The Hypernet Protocol DAO is implemented in solidity and currently deployed on the Rinkeby Ethereum testnet.
-More information about how governance is implement in the
-Hyperent Protocol can be found [here](/packages/contracts/contracts/governance/README.md).
+The Hypernet Protocol DAO is implemented in [Solidity](https://docs.soliditylang.org/) and currently deployed on the Rinkeby Ethereum testnet.
+More information about how governance is implemented in the Hyperent Protocol can be found [here](/packages/contracts/contracts/governance/README.md).